 - Ear infections

-If your dog has had tear stains for most of his life, it’s likely not anything to worry about.
-You should be sure to mention at his next annual vet exam though.
-If the tear staining begins suddenly or gets more severe, you should schedule an appointment with your vet to be sure there is no underlying medical condition causing the issue.
+I’ve written more about dog tear stains here, but if your dog has had tear stains for most of his life, it’s likely not anything to worry about.
+Be sure to mention that at his next annual vet exam though.
+That said, if your dog’s tear staining begins suddenly or gets more severe, you should schedule an appointment with your vet right away to rule out any underlying medical condition causing the issue.

 MORE ADVICE: How-To Videos on Dog Grooming and Care

-When learning how to clean dog tear stains, you must remember that frequency is key.
-Tear stains build up over time, but with daily cleaning your can get rid of the unsightly marks for good.
+Below are the two quick and simple steps to do this without any trouble.
+But when learning how to remove dog tear stains naturally, you must remember that sticking to the schedule and frequency will be key.
+Tear stains in dogs build up over time, but with daily cleaning your can get rid of the unsightly marks for good.

-The first step is to use a canine eye wash or saline solution to flush your dog’s eye.
+1. Flush the eyes.
+The first step is to use a natural canine eye wash or saline solution to flush your dog’s eye (see above picture).
 You may want to have a second person with you to help restrain your dog.
-As you’ll notice in my video guide, even the most mellow dogs don’t like to have someone working near their eyes.
+As you’ll notice in my video above, even the most mellow dogs don’t like to have someone working near their eyes.

-After the flush, moisten a cotton ball with the same solution and wipe the tear stained area.
+2. Remove the stains.
+After the flush, you’ll need to wipe and clean around the eyes (right photo).
+Moisten a cotton ball with the same solution and wipe the tear stained area.
 If the stains are large you may need to use multiple cotton balls.

 If your pet has tear stains on his muzzle, around his nose or in between his toes, you can wash them with dry or waterless shampoo and a wash cloth.
 Just apply a small amount of the shampoo to the cloth and rub it on the tear stains.

-When learning how to clean dog tear stains, grooming wipes can come in very handy too.
-These wipes are safe for dogs and much easier and more convenient than shampoo.
-Dry or waterless shampoo and grooming wipes require no rinsing, which is a plus for dogs that don’t enjoy taking a bath.
+When learning how to remove dog tear stains naturally, natural dog grooming wipes can come in very handy, too.
+These wipes are safe for dogs and much easier and more convenient than a dog shampoo.
+Dry or waterless shampoos, as well as dog grooming wipes require no rinsing, which is a plus for dogs that are very anxious about the process.

-Remember to keep the hair around your dog’s eyes trimmed to prevent it from irritating his eyes and causing excessive tearing.
-There are also products that you can use to reduce the prevalence of tear stains.
+1. Trim the hair.
+For dogs with longer coats in particular, remember to keep the hair around your dog’s eyes trimmed to prevent it from irritating his eyes and causing excessive tearing.

 For those wanting to avoid Angel Eyes product, as an alternative there are several brands of pet tear stain removers that are made of natural products, unlike Angel Eyes.
 They may be slightly less effective, but will also be healthier and safer for your dog.
-One good example is this plant-based natural stain remover from Buddy & Lola.
+A few examples include Burt’s Bees brand and a more popular Nutri-Vet remover.

 There are other ways and products to remove tear stains, and I recommend you browse through more opinions and also consider whether this is something that you really need.

 No, not really.
 Tear staining likely bothers you a lot more than it bothers your pet.
 It’s unsightly and can be very annoying, but it won’t harm your Fido.
-Unless of course there is an underlying health condition causing the excessive tearing.
-Therefore, cleaning your dog’s tear stains isn’t totally essential, but it may be a sign of a bigger issue.
+And if your dog had tear stains most of his life, then there’s really nothing to worry about.